top of page

 Dr. Haseen Rahman is a Postdoctoral Fellow in the Department of Electrical and Computer Engineering at University of Waterloo, Canada.
 He did his PhD from Indian Institute of Technology Bombay, India, Master’s from Indian Institute of Technology Madras, India and Bachelor’s from Kannur University, India.
 His research interests include 5G and beyond wireless communication, Information Theory and Network Optimization

-Baria Khan (Communications Secretary)
+Baria Khan (Assistant General Secretary)

 Baria Shafiq Khan is an Astronomy and Astrophysics graduate researcher at the University of Western Ontario in the MSc. program.
 She’s a member of the PDRs4All collaboration, one of the Early Release Science Programmes for the James Webb Space Telescope.
 The program focuses on JWST imaging and spectroscopic observations of the nearest massive star-forming region to us, the Orion Nebula, to investigate radiative feedback from massive stars.
 Her research comprises of using these highly-sensitive infrared observations from JWST, to contribute to our understanding of the properties of Polycyclic Aromatic Hydrocarbons, a rich family of carbon-bearing molecules that are an abundant and important component of our own Galaxy and the Molecular Universe at large.
 During her undergraduate studies at the University of Toronto, her research efforts spanned across the fields of extragalactic astronomy, radio astrochemistry, early-universe cosmology, experimental astroparticle physics and high-energy particle physics.
 She has been a member of the Dunlap Institute for Astronomy and Astrophysics’ student researchers cohort and the University of Toronto Groups for the ATLAS Experiment at CERN, the MATHUSLA (MAssive Timing Hodoscope for Ultra-Stable neutraL pArticles) Experiment at CERN, the SuperCDMS (Super Cryogenic Dark Matter Search) Experiment at SNOLAB and the TIME (Tomographic Ionized Carbon Intensity Mapping) Experiment.